robbybrodie/time_as_computational_cost/time_as_computational_cost.md

 This reframing dissolves the distinction between quantum evolution and relativistic time dilation by viewing both as limits imposed by a finite-resolution gate mesh.
 Collapse, motion, and even black hole formation are recast as computational behaviors — all governed by the cost of resolving probability into observation.

 ---
+---

+## 0. Assumptions

+To support this model, we make a few foundational assumptions about the nature of physical reality:

+1. **Planck Time is a Real Constraint**
+   We assume that Planck time represents the smallest meaningful unit of causal change — the "tick rate" of the universe’s underlying computational substrate.

+2. **The Universe is Fully Entangled**
+   We posit that all parts of the universe are fundamentally entangled through shared wavefunction interactions.
+Observation and measurement are not binary events, but partial resolutions across this mesh.

+3. **Quantum Waveform Resolution Requires Computational Effort**
+   Evolution of quantum states — including collapse — requires a finite number of operations akin to quantum gates.
+These operations are not free and are constrained by locality and complexity.

+4. **Time Emerges from Gate Operations**
+   Time is not a backdrop but a side-effect of how complex a system’s resolution is.
+What we experience as the passage of time is the system’s progress through a sequence of resolvable changes.

+5. **Speed-of-Light is a Resolution Rate Limit**
+   The speed of light acts as a universal compute throttle: the fastest resolvable change between two locations in spacetime under the Planck clock.

+These assumptions are consistent with known physics but reinterpret fundamental constants and limits as constraints on computation, not intrinsic properties of "stuff."

 ## 1. Introduction